 - Intermediate Critical Care

 - Multisystem ICU

 Guest Services: The Guest Services team serves as the liaison between patients and hospital staff and they are responsible for ensuring that patient and guest needs are consistently met.
 Care Ambassadors who serve with the Guest Services team will assist with a variety of duties.
 Responsibilities may include greeting, directing and escorting guests around the different areas of the hospital, as well as answering guest inquiries.
-These assignments are located in the emergency room, surgical floor, trauma waiting room and the lobby.
+These assignments are located in the emergency room, surgical floor and the lobby.